-I herniated a disc in my back 20 years ago so I've been stretching my back for years.
-Since my stroke I've been stretching before I get out of bed in the morning.
-This is a great excuse for staying in bed fifteen minutes longer.
-Yet I had to shorten my walks on the boardwalk at Point Pleasant because my back ached.
-This recent bout of back spasms taught me that stretching is not enough.
+I herniated a disc in my back and had sciatica 20 years ago so I've been stretching my back for years.
+After my stroke I was worried my back pain would come back.
+It did.
+I had to shorten my walks on the boardwalk at Point Pleasant because my back ached.
+A recent bout of back spasms taught me stretching by leaning forward with my legs straight while sitting in bed was not enough.

-I was shocked to learn that I repeatedly arch my back because the abdominal muscles on my hemiplegic side are weak.
-This weakness lets my pelvis tilt forward (bottom half of red line).
-To stop myself from falling I lean back (top half of red line).
-So my back arches every time I lift my hemiplegic leg to walk.
-When I lift my leg, my hip muscles (arrow on leg in diagram) need a stable anchor to pull on (triangles in diagram).
-Abdominal and back muscles have to be strong to hold my pelvis and spine in a straight line (white line).
+I was shocked to learn I repeatedly arch my back because the abdominal muscles on my hemiplegic (paralyzed) side are weak.
+This weakness lets my pelvis tilt forward (bottom half of red line on left) so I stop myself from falling by leaning back (top half of red line).
+My back is arched every time I lift my leg.
+To lift the leg, hip muscles (arrow in diagram on right) need a stable base to pull on.
+Abdominal and back muscles (triangles on right) have to be strong to hold the pelvis and spine straight (white line on left).

 It gets worse.
 My PT discovered I arch my back when I lean down to pick up an object, like when I reach down to get a pot from a bottom cabinet, get milk from the bottom shelf of the refrigerator, or pick up something from the floor that I've dropped.
 It gets worse.
 When I rinse a dish and brush my teeth I arch my back so I can lean my stomach on the edge of the counter for support.
 I arch my back when I stand with one foot in front of the other in the check-out line when I go shopping.

 Thank goodness a PT showed me how to add abdominal strengthening to my morning routine.